Max Redbend – Scholarship holder through to TAFE. Primary Industry World Skills – NSW Champion

 Our secondary rural boarding bursary is designed to assist economically disadvantaged and geographically isolated students schooled (but not necessarily living) within rural NSW.
 It assists with bridging the gap between the cost of rural boarding and funding received.
 Families with children who weekly or full-time board at a rural school, boarding facility or live with a family member are eligible to apply.

-Our bursary is awarded for one year and is currently available up to a maximum of $2,500 depending on need.
-The Secondary Rural Bursary includes fee support and may include additional payments for other appropriate school costs.
-Payment is made in one instalment directly to the school.
+Our bursary is awarded for one year and is currently available up to a maximum of $2,000 depending on need.
+Payments are made directly to the school.
 Applicants must reapply each year.

 The predominant criterion is need, as evidenced by:

 • Applications will only be considered if you supply the following supporting documentation:

 – ATO Tax Assessment Notices for the household for year ending 30 June 2020, when applying for a 2021 bursary.
 The notice/s must be forwarded with the

 – Proof of AIC and/or LAFHA allowances.